 What is Parallel download support in Pacman?

 The reasons why Arch Linux is loved by many people are:

 - and Arch User Repository (AUR).

-Ask any Arch users why they prefer Arch Linux over other distributions, they will probably point any one or all of the above aforementioned reasons.
+Just ask any Arch user why he/she prefer Arch Linux over other distributions, they will probably point out any one or all of the aforementioned reasons.

 The pacman package manager is one of the major distinguishing features of Arch Linux.
 It is fast, easy-to-use, and powerful package manager.
 Pacman is the default package manager for Arch Linux and its variants.

 The latest pacman version is 6.0.
 The major change for this release is the implementation of parallel downloads.
 Yes, this feature downloads multiple files at the same time!

 For instance, if you install something that need 4 dependencies, all files are downloaded in parallel by the same pacman instance, rather than one after the other.